DC STATE ASSESSMENT (CAPE) DASHBOARD

 Another key change is that OSSE suppressed actual results when the proficiency rate was less than 5%.
 Aggregated values for results by ward utilize a weighted average of school level results of unsuppressed data, which provide an estimate of the ward level proficiency rate.
 Grade band data utilizes a weighted average of results by enrolled grade from the state level data file.

-Why the focus on CAPE/PARCC 3+?
+Why we focus on CAPE/PARCC 3+ (career ready benchmark)?

 Also, the effects of the pandemic were more acutely observed when looking at the CAPE/PARCC 3+ proficiency rates with larger proficiency rate declines for 3+ than 4+ and achievement gaps that widened more at 3+ than 4+.
 Monitoring improvements for both proficiency rates help us track whether all of our students are improving, not just higher performers.
-DC schools demonstrated nominal gains for both proficiency measures in 2024.